 Content-Encoding relate to transcoding.
 Both are

 metadata stored along with an object.
-When using the XML API,
+See the

 Content-Type should be included in all uploads and indicates the type